TACACS+ vs. Radius: What’s the Difference?

 • Accounting: tracks user network resources.

+This diagram illustrates a standard authentication flow.
 A RADIUS server can also mimic a proxy client to another RADIUS server or to different kinds of authentication servers.

 TACACS+ vs RADIUS: Core Functional Differences